 Let’s throw out some well known information: Right now, a person making $15/hour, working 40 hours a week would bring home less than somebody currently receiving unemployment due to the extra $300/week being sent out due to Covid-19.
 This is…ridiculous to me, as someone who only makes $15.25/hour and works more than 40 hours a week.
 Thus, people making the choice to stay on unemployment, rather than going out and actively finding work makes sense to me.
 Hell, I was tempted to quit my part-time job so I could receive unemployment while searching for a new full-time job during the height of the shut-downs, seeing as I was laid off right before the pandemic started.
 But I didn’t.
 I found a job making $14/hour and made it work for us.
 Luckily for me, it was only a temporary switch as I was recalled back to the job I was laid off from 5 months later, and ended up quitting both former jobs and just sticking with this one.
 A hit to my wallet, losing the part-time income too, but well worth it in regard to lowering my stress-level and overall happiness.
 But, I digress.
 I’m saying I get it.
 I might not agree with it completely, but I understand it.

 Back to the lack of workers issue.
-People are sick of working for shit companies, making shit pay, while being shit on by shitty bosses and the shitty general public.
+People are sick of working for horrible companies, making little pay, while being morally degraded and pushed around by both their bosses and the general public.
 I get that.
 Honestly, I don’t blame them in the least, and I’m silently cheering them on as they virtually flip the bird to a lot of these companies.
 My conundrum is that I am also a very firm believer in the idea that one should absolutely work for what they have, and especially for what they WANT but do not necessarily NEED.
 Now, the new mindset of this “woke” society is that people are ENTITLED to certain things.
 Sanitary housing, food, clothing, etc. And, honestly?
 I can get behind that.
 I can get behind the idea that every human being is entitled to the necessary things to ensure a healthy life.
 A roof, clothing, food, and a bathroom.
 That’s it.
 And yes, that’s what shelters are for.
 Unfortunately, shelters across the country are overrun, and we still have millions of homeless sleeping on the streets.
 So, how do we fix this?
 How do we get those able to work, back out in the workforce, but change the workforce so that people are no longer working for pennies that can’t even afford the basic necessities.

 There are two main propositions to fix the problem.
 One is from the very loud right, and the other is from the very loud left.
 Let’s explore the right’s ideas, first.